|

 -->

-application was introduced.
-According to this specification, a "Web Application
+a web application was introduced.
+According to this specification, a "Web

-is a collection of servlets, html pages, classes, and other resources that can be
+Application is a collection of servlets, html pages, classes, and other resources that

 The following items can exist in a web application: